bongohive-internship/css-introduction-Zawadi15/README.md

 ##  After the installation of the above.

-### We can start making changes on the following files and see your css and html page come to life
+### We can start making changes on the following files and see your CSS and HTML page come to life

-### Keep in mind the html, css will keep changing as you keep progressing For each lesson As we will cover different topics.
+### Keep in mind the HTML, CSS will keep changing as you keep progressing For each lesson As we will cover different topics.

 ```